ChrstphrHll/npc_gen/students/Violetta Coldsprinter.md

 ---
+name: Violetta Coldsprinter
+race: Half-Orc
+hair: straight auburn hair that's put back in a long pony tail
+eyes: Brown
+skin: Pale Gray
+ideal: Creativity
+trait1: Original
+trait2: Naughty
+trait: I have my own ideas about what is and is not food, and I find the eating habits of those around me fascinating, confusing, or revolting.
+flaw: I like keeping secrets and won't share them with anyone.
+bond: Something important was taken from me, and I aim to steal it back.
 birthday:
   numeric: 1/9
   written: 9th of Avanent
-bond: Something important was taken from me, and I aim to steal it back.
-eyes: Hazel
-flaw: I like keeping secrets and won't share them with anyone.
-guild: Burk
-hair: straight auburn hair that's put back in a long pony tail
-ideal: Creativity
-name: Violetta Coldsprinter
-organizations: []
-partyID: 93
-race: Half-Orc
 relationships:
 - name: Abryia Rubrae
   type: partymate